In this guide, we describe the different options available to you to make your website compatible with the latest PHP version.

 The person who wrote the code is usually best equipped to update it.
 So if you have the option to get this person to help you, that may be the easiest solution.
 Otherwise, another developer that is familiar with coding in PHP should also be able to rewrite this for you.

-The disadvantage of this solution is that you may have to pay a fee, and you will probably encounter the same issue when PHP 7.3 reaches end-of-life in December 2021.
+The disadvantage of this solution is that you may have to pay a fee, and you will probably encounter the same issue when PHP 7.3 reaches end-of-life on 6 December 2021.

 Have you considered switching to Website Builder or WordPress?

 If fixing your site turns out to be too costly or time-consuming, it may be easier to recreate it on a different platform, like Website Builder or WordPress.

 Website Builder doesn't use PHP at all, meaning you never have to update it.
 It's developed entirely in-house, which ensures that it works very well on our servers and is easy to maintain.
 If you need a website to showcase your company or organisation with an option to contact you, then Website Builder should cover your basics.